Ixempra (Ixapebilone) – New Cancer Therapy

-In June 2007, the company filed an NDA with the FDA for the use of ixabepilone in patients with metastatic or locally advanced breast cancer.
+In June 2007, the company filed an NDA with the US Food and Drug Administration (FDA) for the use of ixabepilone in patients with metastatic or locally advanced breast cancer.
 Granted priority review by the FDA, ixabepilone was approved in October 2007 as a new treatment for metastatic or locally advanced breast cancer.

-Ixabepilone, which will be marketed under the brand name Ixempra, is indicated for use in combination with capecitabine in patients who no longer benefit from chemotherapy with anthracyclines (such as doxorubicin or epirubicin) and taxanes (such as paclitaxel or docetaxel).
+Ixabepilone, which is marketed under the brand name Ixempra in the US since October 2007, is indicated for use in combination with capecitabine in patients who no longer benefit from chemotherapy with anthracyclines (such as doxorubicin or epirubicin) and taxanes (such as paclitaxel or docetaxel).
 It can also be used alone in patients who no longer benefit from an anthracycline, a taxane and capecitabine.

 Drugs that disrupt microtubule formation in tumour cells, so-called microtubule inhibitors, represent an important group of anti-cancer agents.
 Established classes of microtubule inhibitors include the vinca alkaloids and the taxanes.
 These drugs disrupt microtubules involved in cell separation during the G2 phase of the cell cycle.